gasparl/neatstats/README.md

 ### Installation in R

-To install from [CRAN](https://cran.r-project.org/ "The Comprehensive R Archive Network"), just run:
+To install the stable version from [CRAN](https://cran.r-project.org/ "The Comprehensive R Archive Network"), just run:

 ```R
 install.packages("neatStats")